IsmaUPC/Dino/README.md

 - Shift for run
 - SPACE for jump
 - SPACE in the middle of the jump for double jump
-- K for Shoot
+- K or F for Shoot
-- ENTER for pass Scene
+- ESC for open and close Menu Pause
 - +/- modify volume

 ## DEBUG keys

 - F1 Start from the first level
+- F2 Start from the second level
 - F3 Start from the beginning of the current level
 - F4 Enable / Disable FPS counter
 - F5 Save the current game state
 - F6 Load the previous state
-- F7 Save the current config
-- F8 Load the previous config
+- F8 View GUI bounds rectangles and state in different colors
 - F9 View colliders / logic
-- F10 God Mode (fly around, cannot be killed)
+- F10 God Mode (fly around, can not be killed)
 - F11 Enable/Disable FPS cap to 30

 ## Developers